mspnp/aks-baseline/08-secret-managment-and-ingress-controller.md

    az acr import --source docker.io/library/traefik:2.2.1 -n $ACR_NAME
    ```

-1. Install the Traefik Ingress Controller
+1. Install the Traefik Ingress Controller.

    > Install the Traefik Ingress Controller; it will use the mounted TLS certificate provided by the CSI driver, which is the in-cluster secret management solution.